As an INTJ you might find a great match in an ENTP partner.

 Many have described how ENTPs sometimes think they’re smarter than they usually are, but this is not too much of an issue in relationships due to the relaxed nature of the ENTP.

-Making a silly comment is more likely to elicit a grin from the ENTP than petty theatrics.
+Making a silly comment is more likely to elicit a grin from the ENTP personality type than petty theatrics.

 Differing from an INTJ, the ENTP is more likely to be late for pre-arranged plans and can be more untidy and less orderly than INTJs.